turnkeylinux-apps/nginx-php-fastcgi/README.rst

-Nginx PHP FastCGI Server Configuration - with Adminer
+NGINX PHP FastCGI Server Configuration - with Adminer
 =====================================================

-`Nginx`_ is a web server, load balancer and reverse proxy with a strong focus on performance, high concurency (over 10,000 simultaneous connections), and low memory usage.
+`NGINX`_ is a web server, load balancer and reverse proxy with a strong focus on performance, high concurency (over 10,000 simultaneous connections), and low memory usage.
 It powers many of the world's largest websites.
-Nginx can deploy dynamic HTTP content such as PHP scripts using the FastCGI interface.
+NGINX can deploy dynamic HTTP content such as PHP scripts using the FastCGI interface.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Nginx configured to proxy PHP requests to the PHP-FastCGI daemon.
+- NGINX configured to proxy PHP requests to the PHP-FastCGI daemon.
 - MariaDB (drop-in MySQL replacement).
 - Includes TurnKey Web Control panel with links to useful references and resources (convenience).